unknownue/unknownue.github.io/docs/QUICK_SETUP.md

 2. Settings → Secrets and variables → Actions
 3. Add the same `DISPATCH_TOKEN` secret
 4. Go to Settings → Pages
-5. Under "Source", select "GitHub Actions"
+5. Under "Source", select "Deploy from a branch"
+6. Select "gh-pages" branch and "/ (root)" folder

 ### Step 3: Test the Setup
 1. Go to `bevy_prototype_codex` → Actions tab